anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 conserved.
 In these situations, it is anticipated that the transceiver will be powered down most of the time.
-This presents a rendezvous problem: the pledge is unavailable for certain periods of time, and the pledge agent is similarly presumed to be unavailable for certain periods of time.
+This presents a rendezvous problem: the pledge is unavailable for certain periods of time, and the registrar-agent is similarly presumed to be unavailable for certain periods of time.
 In this case, it is recommended that pledges initiate communications directly to the registrar as originally specified in {{RFC8995}}.